 Discussion

 The period from 2000 to 2015 marked an increase in the life expectancy at birth in Brazil from 71.5 years to 75.1 years, however the extent of this increase differed between men and women and between Brazil’s diverse states.
-Our findings indicate that potentially large gains in state-specific life expectancy driven by mortality improvements from medically amenable causes were partially offset at times by increasing homicide, diabetes and IHD mortality (see Appendix section 3).
+Our findings indicate that potentially large gains in state-specific life expectancy driven by mortality improvements from medically amenable causes were partially offset, at times, by increasing homicide, diabetes and IHD mortality (see Appendix section 3).
 Brazilian men in particular have experienced a disproportionately higher homicide burden when compared to women11.
-Had the homicide mortality stayed as high as at the turn of the century in Brazil’s Northern regions, male life expectancy could have increased by at least six months in 11 states during the period 2007-15.
+Had homicide mortality stayed as high as at the turn of the century in Brazil’s Northern regions, male life expectancy could have increased by at least six months in 11 states during the period 2007-15.

 Violence in Brazil

-Homicides are unevenly distributed across Brazil’s states, representing in some cases a primary driver of the slower increase, and in others, decreases in male life expectancy.
+Homicides are unevenly distributed across Brazil’s states, leading to slower increases, and in some cases decreases, in male life expectancy.
 In some instances, increases in homicide mortality have been so drastic that it has driven declines in life expectancy by over one year in seven states from the Northeast and North regions (Ceará, Alagoas, Rio Grande do Norte, Bahia, Maranhão, Sergipe and Pará).
 These states contain eight of the most dangerous cities in the world (Natal, Fortaleza, Belém, Feirá de Santana, Marceió, Vitória de Conquista, Salvador and Aracaju) with homicide rates over 47 deaths per 100,000 people.31

-Homicides in Brazil are primarily committed with firearms and are related to both drug trafficking, and consumption of drugs and alcohol.32 Evidence from Brazil suggests that gun control measures can be effective in reducing the burden of violence on population health through specific legislations aiming at firearm disarmament.33 Whilst we find that such legislations have been effective in some states, in others, particularly in the North and North East of Brazil, further state-level efforts aimed at disarmament is encouraged however the implementation of firearm regulations might be more challenging in these regions, relative to the rest of the country.33 Moreover, the Brazilian government has implemented several measures aiming at reducing violence in the country, such as the National Public Security Force (Força Nacional de Segurança Pública) and the National Public Security Program (Programa Nacional de Segurança Pública com Cidadania).3 However, there is considerable regional diversity in the success of these government strategies.
+Homicides in Brazil are primarily committed with firearms and are related to both drug trafficking, and consumption of drugs and alcohol.32 Evidence from Brazil suggests that gun control measures can be effective in reducing the burden of violence on population health through specific legislations aiming at firearm disarmament.33 Whilst we find that such legislations have been effective in some states, in others, particularly in the North and North East of Brazil, further state-level efforts aimed at disarmament is encouraged, however the implementation of firearm regulations might be more challenging in these regions.33 Moreover, the Brazilian government has implemented several measures aiming at reducing violence in the country, such as the National Public Security Force (Força Nacional de Segurança Pública) and the National Public Security Program (Programa Nacional de Segurança Pública com Cidadania).3 However, there is considerable regional diversity in the success of these government strategies.
 The most relevant example to this study is the diversity in changes to life expectancy driven by homicide mortality post strategy implementation, which started in 2004, in the period 2007-15, with declines in homicide-related life expectancy most prevalent in the North and Northeast (complementary figure from 2004 is shown in Appendix Fig. S6).